module-federation/core/packages/esbuild/README.md

-Here's an updated README.md that incorporates the plugin options and ensures they are met:

 # @module-federation/esbuild

 This package provides an esbuild plugin for Module Federation, enabling you to easily share code between independently built and deployed applications.